Achillegillig/ginna/README.md

 paper doi xx

-Two versions of the atlas are provided: zstats maps and binary maps.
+Two versions of the atlas are provided: zstats maps (includes overlap) and binary maps (no overlap between networks).

 As the networks may overlap, the zstat atlas can be used as a probabilistic atlas. see [link] examples.